timescale/docs.timescale.com-content/api-timescaledb.md

 ### `time_bucket()` <a id="time_bucket"></a>

-This is a more powerful version of the standard postgres `date_trunc` function.
+This is a more powerful version of the standard PostgreSQL `date_trunc` function.
 It allows for arbitrary time intervals instead of the second, minute, hour, etc. provided by `date_trunc`.
 The return value is the bucket's start time.